 Relatives of Pilonidal Sinus patients seem to have a slightly higher risk (Yildiz).
 It is not uncommon for several siblings to have Pilonidal Sinus.
 Familial clusters are also repeatedly reported over several generations.
 However, research has not yet found a molecular, genetic factor that would be responsible for this.

 Who doesn't have them?
 Much of our lives are spent sitting down, at school and university, in the office or in the car.
 Yet statistics from the armed forces show that motorists and low-ranking soldiers are at a significantly higher risk of developing Pilonidal Sinus than officers.
 Especially driving on bumpy roads or off-road seems to promote the development or even the inflammation of an existing Pilonidal Sinus ("Jeep disease").

 Questionable risk factors

-Some studies found overweight as measured by BMI > 25 more common in patients with Pilonidal Sinus than in the control group (e.g., equivalent to a body weight over 90 kg in a 185 cm tall, 20-year-old man).
-A study in Turkey found no difference in weight distribution in 419 patients compared to the control group.
-Our patients, on the other hand, are almost all normal weight or athletic.
+Some studies found overweight as measured by BMI > 25 more frequently in patients with Pilonidal Sinus than in the control group (e.g., equivalent to a body weight over 90 kg in a 185 cm tall, 20-year-old man).
+A study in Turkey found no difference in weight distribution in 419 patients compared with the control group.
+Our patients, on the other hand, are almost all of normal weight and athletic.

 Lack of hygiene?